-Windows Installation

-BASE REQUIREMENTS

-Operating System: Windows 7 / Windows Server 2016 and above

-Prerequisites: Access to SQL Server 2012 or Above

-A login account with local administrator access
+Windows Installation BASE REQUIREMENTS Operating System: Windows 7 / Windows Server 2016 and above Prerequisites: Access to SQL Server 2012 or Above A login account with local administrator access

-RAM SERENEDI requires at least 4 GB of RAM to function.
-If SERENEDI is licensed for additional cores, it requires 1 GB of RAM per additional core.

-Storage: The base installation requires 150 MB of free disk space.
+- RAM SERENEDI requires at least 4 GB of RAM to function.
+If SERENEDI is licensed for additional cores, it requires 1 GB of RAM per additional core. - Storage:The base installation requires 1 GB of free disk space.
+The pipeline folder may consume many GB of additional disk space, depending on your usage.